smalyu/telegram_sender/README.md

 # SenderMessages: Asynchronous Telegram Message Sender

-**SenderMessages** is an asynchronous Python class designed to send messages and photos to multiple Telegram users efficiently.
+**SenderMessages** is an asynchronous Python class designed to send messages and photos (single or multiple) to multiple Telegram users efficiently.
 It leverages Python's `asyncio` and `aiohttp` libraries to handle concurrent HTTP requests, making it suitable for broadcasting messages to a large number of users with optimal performance.

 ## Table of Contents